dhiasrenaldy01-ai/milestone_03/README.md

       ↓
 Analytics-Ready Data

-🧪 Pre-Automation: Data Validation
+## 🧪 Pre-Automation: Data Validation

-Before entering the automation pipeline, data is validated using Great Expectations to ensure quality and consistency.
+Before entering the automation pipeline, data is validated using Great Expectations to ensure data quality and consistency.

-Validation Rules Include:
+### Validation Rules Include

-Patient Admission Date must not be null
+- Patient Admission Date must not be null

-Patient Waittime must be greater than or equal to 0
+- Patient Waittime must be greater than or equal to 0

-Patient Age must be within a reasonable range
+- Patient Age must be within a reasonable range

-Patient Gender must contain valid values
+- Patient Gender must contain valid values

-Datetime conversion must be successful
+- Datetime conversion must be successful

 Only validated data proceeds to the automation stage.

+---

-⚙️ Automation Pipeline
+## ⚙️ Automation Pipeline

-1️⃣ Extract
+### 1. Extract

-Reads raw CSV data from Airflow data directory
+- Reads raw CSV data from the Airflow data directory

-Handles schema inference
+- Handles schema inference

-Logs extraction results
+- Logs extraction results

-2️⃣ Transform
+### 2. Transform

-Renames columns for consistency
+- Renames columns for consistency

-Cleans invalid categorical values
+- Cleans invalid categorical values

-Combines admission date and time into a single datetime column
+- Combines admission date and time into a single datetime column

-Adds transformation timestamp for data lineage
+- Adds transformation timestamp for data lineage

-3️⃣ Load
+### 3. Load

-Loads transformed data into MongoDB
+- Loads transformed data into MongoDB

-Uses document-based storage for flexibility
+- Uses document-based storage for flexibility

-Prepares data for downstream analytics
+- Prepares data for downstream analytics

+---

-⏰ Workflow Orchestration
+## ⏰ Workflow Orchestration
 The pipeline is orchestrated using Apache Airflow with a DAG that manages task dependencies.

-DAG Flow:
+### DAG Flow

-python extract → python transform → python load
+extract_task → transform_task → load_task

-Scheduling:
+## Scheduling:

 Runs every Saturday